 If you are using Excel keyboard shortcuts to save your time, this article is yours.
 Editing cell is a basic operation in Excel.
 Today, we will discover and show you the best methods to edit cells using keyboard shortcuts.

 Basics of Editing Cells in Excel

 Why do you need to edit cells in Excel?
-In practice, if you are editing cells, you can change or fix a formula or function and modify a text or number value in a cell.
+In practice, if you edit cells, you can change or fix a formula or function and modify a text or number value in a cell.
 Sometimes, you want to trace the formula.
-In addition, editing cell is useful to find errors in your expression.
+In addition, editing cells is useful to find errors in your expression.

 In the example, you have the data set below:

 Because you want to calculate the profit for each month, you use a simple formula to get the profit in cell F3.

 To edit the formula in cell F3, select the cell first.

 The next two examples will show you how to do that!

 Edit cell using the Formula Bar

 Take a closer look at the picture below: